 Implied consent laws make the battle of fighting DWI charges that much harder to overcome.
 Refusing the tests do make it difficult for prosecutors to secure a conviction.
 However, the fact that you have refused the tests may still be used against you in trial, as a DWI attorney in the Bronx can explain.

 The penalties for refusal might include the following:

 - First refusal: License revocation for 1 year minimum

-Second refusal: Licensee suspension for 18 months, if there a previous refusal or DWI conviction in the last 5 years
+- Second refusal: Licensee revocation for 18 months minimum, if there a previous refusal or DWI conviction in the last 5 years

 - Police officers generally cannot force you to take a blood or a breath test without a warrant.
 Therefore, you do have the right to refuse.
 Remember, however, that there may be complications from doing so and serious consequences to your ability to drive.
 Police officers must demonstrate that they have probable cause for pulling you over for drunk driving.

-We urge you to call us as soon as possible and request a free appointment with a DWI lawyer in the Bronx or elsewhere.
+We urge you to call us as soon as possible and request a free appointment with a DWI lawyer in the Westchester, Bronx or Manhattan area or elsewhere.